Pillow Talk Stories: The Comfiest Beds in Paintings

 Testimony of the Act of Love

 Once more, the bed is set as the place for the physical expression of passion and love.
-When couples lie in the bed or when it is stripped, it usually is the symbol or the testament of recent sexual intercourse.
+When couples lie in the bed or when it is stripped, it usually symbolizes or testifies to recent sexual intercourse.

-In this painting, the posture of the women -embracing each other naked and asleep- and the clothes and jewelry scattered all over the bed are indications of the carnal moment that just ended.
-In this bed, Courbet breaks with the ideal Antique beauty and depicts two types of sensual beauties, playing on their physical differences and hair color.
+In this painting, the posture of the women, embracing each other naked and asleep with their clothes and jewelry scattered all over the bed, are indications of a carnal moment that just ended.

-When MOMA offered to expose his work, Felix Gonzalez-Torres refused and ask them to rent him billboards.
-In the billboards, he put up pictures he took.
-In this one we can see an empty bed.
-The pillows still hold the head shapes, probably from the people who slept there.
-The undone bed is such a symbolic object that the presence of the couple or of a naked person is not necessary to imply what happened in it.
-By confronting the passersby with it, he asserts the universality of the understanding of the meaning of this untidy bed.
+When MoMA offered to exhibit his work, Felix Gonzalez-Torres refused and asked them to rent him billboards instead.
+On the billboards, he put up his pictures.
+On this one, we can see an empty bed, the pillows still hold the head shapes from the people who slept there.
+The undone bed is such a symbolic object, reminiscing about the presence of the couple or a person who just slept there.
+However, it does not necessary imply what happened there.
+By confronting passersby with it, Gonzalez-Torres portrays the universality of the meaning of this untidy bed.

-Henri Gervex, inspired by a poem written by Alfred de Musset depicts the tragic end of a ruined bourgeois -Rolla- in love with a prostitute.
-The young man used all the money he had left to spend the night with his dearly beloved.
-Here, the bed is the representation of the only place where they can meet, the only place where he feels whole and the last place he chose to stay, moments before he commits suicide.
-His despair is almost palpable as he stands next to the window he is bound to jump-out of.
+Henri Gervex, inspired by a poem written by Alfred de Musset depicts the tragic end of a ruined bourgeois man—Rolla—who was in love with a sex worker.
+The young man used all his money to spend the night with his dearly beloved.
+Here, the bed is the representation of the only place where they can meet, the only place where he feels whole, and the last place he chose to stay, moments before he dies by suicide.
+His despair is almost palpable as he stands next to the window he is bound to jump out of.
 He looks one last time at the young woman sleeping in the vestiges of their night of passion.

 Tracey Emin’s bed is also a testimony to her despair.
-She chose to expose it in the Tate Gallery, the very bed in which she spent several days after a bout of depression due to romantic disappointment.
+She chose to exhibit at the Tate Gallery the very bed in which she spent several days in a bout of depression due to a romantic disappointment.
 Hence the chaos of the bed and the objects lying on the carpet.
-Those are the depiction of her state of mind at that time.
-Empty bottles of alcohol, used condoms, pregnancy tests, cigarette’s butts are scattered all around; all of these objects highlight her despair.
+They are a depiction of her state of mind at that time.
+Empty bottles of alcohol, used condoms, pregnancy tests, and cigarette butts are scattered all around; all of these objects highlight her despair.

 Beds of Illness

 Jean-Baptiste Greuze is famous for his genre scenes.
-His paintings recount French daily life in the ‘Ancien Regime‘ and give a view into the relationships in the families depicted.
-As in The charity lady, his work is often used to convey a specific lesson in morality.
-In this painting the bed and its occupants, an old dying man, are in the center.
+His paintings recount French daily life and give a view into the relationships of the families depicted.
+In The Charity Lady, he tries to convey a specific lesson of morality.
+In this painting, the bed and its occupant, an old dying man, are central.
 They are the starting point of the story being told.
-The man’s sickness is thus linked with the presence of the bed.
-The bed therefore enhances the pity we feel for the man.
+The man’s sickness is thus linked to the presence of the bed, which enhances the pity we feel for him.
 He is the subject of the rich woman’s lesson to her daughter.
-The movement of her hand shows to the little girl as well as the viewer that they must give charity to the dying man, whose nobility is noticeable through the hanging sword above his head.
+The movement of her hand shows the little girl, as well as the viewer, that they must give charity to the dying man, whose nobility is noticeable through the hanging sword above his head.

-One of the most famous representations of death is the one of the dying Christ by the Renaissance painter; Andrea Mantegna.
-In this depiction of the lamentation (it is the moment between the Deposition of Christ and His burial).
-Christ lies on a bed, dead and is mourned by his mother Mary and Mary Magdalene.
-The viewpoint from which Mantegna painted the scene is interesting because it is so uncommon.
-As the feet are in the foreground, the Stigmata are clearly visible to the spectator.
-This perspective, focused intimately on Christ gives a dramatic effect.
-In addition to the accentuation of the Stigmata in His feet and hands, the visibility of His thorax allows us to see the wound to his ribs.
-This gives the spectator an idea of the Passions he went through.
+One of the most famous representations of death is that of the dying Christ by the Renaissance painter Andrea Mantegna.
+In this depiction of the Lamentation (the moment after the Deposition), the dead Christ lies on a bed, mourned by his mother Mary and Mary Magdalene.
+The spectator’s viewpoint in this painting is interesting— Christ’s foreshortened feet are in the foreground and his stigmata are clearly visible.
+This perspective, focused intimately on Christ, gives a dramatic effect.
+In addition to the highlighted stigmata, we can clearly see a deep wound in his thorax.
+In art history, these are the symbols of Christ’s Passion, one of the most crucial motifs in Christian iconography.

-Beds are a recurrent motive in Nan Goldin‘s work as she reports her daily life through her photos.
-Relationships and love life are therefore an important part of her work.
-With those empty beds she shows the absence of loved ones.
-This longed for but missing presence—implied by the undone bed— is the subject of the picture.
-It thus draws a dramatic and tragic aspect in the emptiness.
-As in Felix Gonzales-Torres’ bed, this absence is synonymous of death, hence the forever absence of the loved one.
+Beds are a recurring theme in Nan Goldin‘s work as she reports her daily life through her photos.
+Relationships and love life are therefore an important part of her oeuvre.
+With these empty beds, she shows an absence of loved ones.
+This longed-for but missing presence—implied by the undone bed— is the subject of the picture.
+It thus draws a dramatic and tragic aspect in its emptiness.
+As in Felix Gonzales-Torres’ bed, this absence is synonymous with death, hence the forever absence of the loved one.